OFS/ofs.github.io/docs/hw/common/reference_manual/oneapi_asp/oneapi_asp_ref_mnl.md

 4. `alignment`: The alignment (in bytes) of the allocation.

 5. `properties`: Specifies additional information about the allocated memory, described by a property type name and its corresponding value.
 Each property type name is immediately followed by the corresponding desired value.
-The list is terminated with a zero.
-For example, [<property1>, <value1>, <property2>, <value2>, 0]
+The list is terminated with a zero. <!-- TODO: where desribed?
+Supported values are described above.--> For example, [<property1>, <value1>, <property2>, <value2>, 0]

 6. `error`: The error code defined by AOCL_MMD_ERROR*: